 - water damage

 - and other damages that physically destroy the piece

-2) To enhance the piece by guiding the viewer’s focus and complimenting the colors
+2) To enhance the artwork by guiding the viewer’s focus and complementing the colors

 Because of how much damage water and contact with the glass can inflict, matting your photograph/artwork is a must.
 Matting provides a necessary buffer between the piece and glass.
 This prevents water damage and controls the humidity so the photograph/artwork lives longer for more people admire and enjoy.

-Beyond that, matting provides another avenue for the photograph/artwork to be enhanced visually.
+Beyond that, matting enhances the photograph/artwork viewing experience.
 From color selection, to the material, to the size of the opening, each variable can be controlled to maximize the visual appeal of your photograph/artwork.
 Be careful not to get too caught up in matting however.
 Your matting selection should complement your photograph/artwork much like condiments to the larger entrée.

 But before we get fancy, it is helpful to understand how mat boards can damage your photograph/artwork so we can prevent it.